textbrowser/textbrowser/README.md

 **All labor is skilled labor and all labor must be compensated.
-Love free software?
+Love free?
 Compensate the people.**

 ```
 /* Assign awesome color-image to a push button. */